 Up there with Paris and Rome, Amsterdam holds the title as one of the most romantic and beautiful cities in the world.
 It has the best of cities and towns, which makes people continue to visit.
 There are international restaurants, lively nightlife, rich culture, and great transportation like a big city.
 But it’s also quiet due to the light traffic and the canals.
+And you can do fun day trips, like a trip to Giethorn, a picturesque village with canals and windmills.
 The extensive Amsterdam attractions make it absolutely irresistible.

 The Amsterdam Card – Save Money on the Best Places to Visit in Amsterdam